 You’d think the accession to the throne of an 18 year old girl would give the beauty industry a much-appreciated boost.
-Surely, such a young girl would love to play with makeup, try the latest lotions and potions, and launch trends, no?
+Surely, such a young girl loved to play with makeup, try the latest lotions and potions, and launch trends, no?

 Queen Victoria didn’t.
 The young monarch liked to party and dance into the wee hours of the morning, but sans makeup.
 After the profligacy of her predecessors, Victoria was determined to make the monarchy respectable again.
 And she didn’t think there was anything respectable about cosmetics.